 Grants & Other Ideas

-Some camp grants are available.
-Several of my friends have participated in the One Happy Camper program, which offers grants of up to $1,000 off a child's first year of Jewish sleepaway camps.
-These grants are not based on need so anyone can apply.
+Some camp grants are available to New York City programs.
+Several of my friends have participated in the One Happy Camper program, which offers grants of up to $1,000 off a child's first year of Jewish sleepaway camp.
+These grants are not based on need, so anyone can apply.

-There are also need-based programs like the venerable Fresh Air Fund, which gives inner-city kids the chance to experience sleepaway camp at no cost, the Sports & Arts in Schools Foundation, which runs day camps at various public schools and community centers, and Wishbone, a nonprofit that helps promising low-income NYC high school students attend the summer or after-school program of their choice.
+There are also need-based programs like the venerable Fresh Air Fund, which gives city kids the chance to experience sleepaway camp at no cost; the Sports & Arts in Schools Foundation, which runs day camps at various public schools and community centers and Wishbone, a nonprofit that helps promising low-income NYC high school students attend the summer or after-school program of their choice.

-Another good bet is to contact local Catholic schools, churches or community centers in your area.
-Many of them run inexpensive summer camps for kids, and not all require that your family be a member.
+Another good bet is to contact local Catholic schools, churches, or community centers in your area.
+Many of them run inexpensive summer camps for kids, and not all require membership.

 Finally, if your kids have their hearts set on a particular camp, inquire about financial aid.
 Many programs offer assistance to families who qualify.